Overview

 I teach undergraduate courses in music history, culture, theory, materials, techniques, and performance.
 My most popular course is Music and Digital Gameplay, which I offer as often as possible: it will be taught as an asynchronous online course in Winter 2024–25.
 Other courses I have recently taught include Introduction to Western Art Music and Synthesizing Pop: Electronics and the Musical Imagination (with Judith Peraino).
 In Spring 2025 I will teach Thinking Media, an interdisciplinary course featuring guest faculty from across the university.
 I also serve as Director of Undergraduate Studies for the Media Studies minor.

-My graduate seminars have focused on ludomusicology (the study of music, games, and play, a scholarly field that my work helped establish), historical keyboard cultures and techniques, nineteenth-century music and its technological mediation, improvisation, virtuosity, performance practice, and the music of Schubert.
 I have worked closely with graduate students on dissertations and publications on topics ranging from embodiment in nineteenth-century keyboard music, technologies of musical stenography, representations of the devil on the Parisian stage, and Czerny‘s transcriptions of Beethoven to Yamaha’s Vocaloid Keyboard.
 Articles that originated as papers written by graduate students in my seminars have appeared in the Journal of the American Musicological Society, Nineteenth-Century Music, and Keyboard Perspectives.

 Awards and Honors